ypaialex/ptdt/README.md

 `pTDT` is a python-based command line tool for conducting significance tests on the over-transmission of polygenic risk from parents to offspring.

-In this `pTDT` wiki, we describe 1) the basic file formats accepted by `pTDT` 2) basic usage of `pTDT` 3) additional analytic flags available through `pTDT` and 4) a brief `pTDT` tutorial.
+This `pTDT` wiki describes:

+1. The file formats accepted by `pTDT`
+2. The basic usage of `pTDT`
+3. Additional analytic flags available through `pTDT`
+4. A brief `pTDT` tutorial

 For a detailed description of the `pTDT`, please consult [Weiner et al. 2017] (http://biorxiv.org/content/early/2016/11/23/089342).
-If you publish using this pipeline, please cite that paper.
+If you publish using `pTDT`, please cite that paper.

 ## System requirements and `pTDT` download
 1. `Python 3.x`